C. J. Richardson (American football)

-Carl Ray "C. J." Richardson, Jr. (born June 10, 1972) is a former American football defensive back who played with the Arizona Cardinals and the Seattle Seahawks of the National Football League.
-He played college football at the University of Miami.
+Carl Ray "C. J." Richardson, Jr. (born June 10, 1972) is an American former professional football player who was a defensive back for the Arizona Cardinals and Seattle Seahawks of the National Football League (NFL).
+He played college football for the Miami Hurricanes.

-High school career
+Early life and college

 Richardson played both baseball and football at H. Grady Spruce High School in Dallas.
-He earned all-state and all-American honors in football in 1989 and 1990.
+He earned All-State and All-American honors in football in 1989 and 1990.

-College career

 Richardson originally intended to play both baseball and football at the University of Miami, but was forced to focus on football after having to battle for a starting spot at safety on the Hurricanes football team.
 He played three seasons with the Hurricanes from 1992–1994, being named an All-American at the end of his 1994 season.

 He received a bachelor's degree in criminal justice from the university in 1995.

-NFL career
+Professional career

 Houston Oilers

-The Houston Oilers drafted Richardson in the seventh round of the 1995 NFL Draft, with the 211th pick overall.
+The Houston Oilers selected Richardson in the seventh round of the 1995 NFL draft, with the 211th pick overall.
 The Oilers released him on August 28, 1995.